Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Shipping and fulfillment experiences generally favor Hims due to their integrated supply chain, with most patients receiving medications within 2-3 business days.
 Push Health's pharmacy flexibility can sometimes lead to longer fulfillment times, particularly for compounded medications.

-Both platforms maintain high overall satisfaction ratings, but patient preferences often align with their priorities: those wanting physician choice and flexibility tend to prefer Push Health, while patients prioritizing convenience and standardized care gravitate toward Hims.
+Both platforms maintain high overall satisfaction ratings, but patient preferences often matches their priorities: those wanting physician choice and flexibility tend to prefer Push Health, while patients prioritizing convenience and standardized care gravitate toward Hims.

 Choosing between Push Health and Hims depends on your priorities, medical complexity, and preferences for healthcare delivery.
 Each platform serves different patient profiles effectively, and understanding these distinctions will guide your decision.